 Discuss a variety of psychosocial issues relative to the disease of cancer.

-This 8 week course is offered two times a year.
+This ten-week activity is offered two times a year.

 We reserve the right to cancel any offering due to insufficient enrollment.
-Registrants will be notified will in advance if this occurs.
+Registrants will be notified well in advance if this occurs.

 For more schedule information call 1-877-USI-HLTH (1-877-874-4584) or 812-461-5217.
 Space is limited so please enroll early.